Denison Suzuki Program Information Meeting: An Introduction to the Suzuki Method for interested families and friends

 - Contact teachers to arrange for observations of lessons. (five observations are recommended)

 - Arrange a lesson time with your individual teacher.

 - Register for lessons at the first private lesson.
-(You will receive a bill from the University in approximately 6 weeks.)

 - Enjoy the journey!

 Parents and practice partners who are new to the Denison Suzuki Program are required to attend this class.

 All parents and practice partners in the Denison Suzuki Program are welcome and strongly encouraged to attend.